reslbesl/theresa.github.io/research.md

 **Articles**

-"Synthetic Data - Anonymisation Groundhog Day", Theresa Stadler, Bristena Oprisanu, Carmela Troncoso, 2022, USENIX Security - [Link](https://arxiv.org/abs/2011.07018)
+"Synthetic Data - Anonymisation Groundhog Day", **Theresa Stadler**, Bristena Oprisanu, Carmela Troncoso, 2022, USENIX Security - [Link](https://www.usenix.org/system/files/sec22-stadler.pdf)

-**Invited Talks**

-"Synthetic Data - A Privacy Mirage", Theresa Stadler, Tech Talk at the Brussels Privacy Hub, 2021
+"Why the search for a privacy-preserving data sharing mechanism is failing", Theresa Stadler, Carmela Troncoso, 2022, Natural Computational Science - [Link](https://www.nature.com/articles/s43588-022-00236-x)

+**Impact**
+Our paper on evaluating synthetic data as a privacy mechanism has already had a significant impact.
+Upon request, I have presented it to practitioners (Financial Conduct Authority, UK), data protection bodies (EDPS, EU level; CNIL, FR), and academics in diverse disciplines, (e.g, Harvard Privacy Tools Group, Microsoft Research Cambridge, the Alan Turing Institute, or the "Health Sciences and Technology" program at MIT).
+Furthermore, the framework implmentation is in use by multiple industrial partners. and is cited as a reference evaluation framework in high-profile guidelines such an European Commission [JRC Technical Report](https://publications.jrc.ec.europa.eu/repository/handle/JRC128595) or the European Data Protection Supervision [TechSonar Report 2021/22](https://edps.europa.eu/system/files/2021-12/techsonar_2021-2022_report_en.pdf).

 Analysis of Real-World Systems